Guidelines and Useful Information

 - time management skills and on-time execution of checkpoints, presentations and reports

-Final grades will be determined jointly by the advisor, second readers (for thesis writers) and the IWCs.
+Final grades will be determined jointly by the advisor, second readers (for thesis writers) and the Independent Work Coordinators.
 Additional Computer Science Department faculty may read student final reports and help assess presentations and posters.

-BSE students will receive an email from the SEAS Engineer School regarding funding at the beginning of the semester.
+BSE students will receive an email from the School of Eingeering and Applied Sciences regarding funding at the beginning of the semester.
+The deadline date for Fall 2017 is October 15, 2017.

-The independent work coordinators (IWCs) are Professor Margaret Martonosi and Dr. Robert Fish.
-The IW coordinator(s) are responsible for overseeing the mechanics of the IW, providing high-level feedback on proposals, posters, etc. The IW coordinators also determine the final grade with input from your advisor and other members of the faculty.
+The independent work coordinators (IWCs) are Professor Adam Finkelstein and Dr. Robert Fish.
+The IW coordinator(s) are responsible for overseeing the processes of the IW program and assuring their academic integrity.
+The IW coordinators also determine the final grade with input from your advisor and other members of the faculty.
 Only the IWCs can approve any changes to deadlines, etc., so please do not ask anyone else to grant extensions or allow you to skip required components of the IW.
 Your research advisor is the person with whom you will most closely work over the course of your research.
 It is up to you to find your own advisor and mutually agree on a research topic.
 It is your job to meet all the deadlines for the course -- your research advisor may not even be aware of them.
 Do not ask your research advisor to grant extensions for the course -- even if they agree, it will not be honored by the IWC.

-Colleen Kenny-McGinley, the undergrad coordinator (UGC) serves as the administrative contact for the course and handles many of the logistics.
+Colleen Kenny, the undergrad coordinator (UGC) serves as the administrative contact for the course and handles many of the logistics.

-To contact the IWC and UGC, please use the address piazza
+To contact the IWC and UGC for questions of general interest to students about IW, please use piazza COS IW sitte.

 Alana Jaskir, "Decoding EEG Signals Using Deep Neural Networks: A Basis for Sleep Analysis" Ken Norman